dansharisan/stenup/readme.md

 - Run "npm install"
 - Run "php artisan key:generate" to generate the app key
 - Run "php artisan jwt:secret" to generate jwt secret key
+- In AccountSeeder.php you might want to add your own admin user to fully have control of the system: just duplicate the factory block and change the email with your own email, with the hash of password can be '$2y$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi' (is 'password')
 - Run "php artisan migrate:fresh --seed" in the command line to generate tables and seeding data
 - Run "php artisan storage:link" to create symbolic link to storage
 - Run "php artisan l5-swagger:generate" to generate API docs